Amardg/Superstore-Sales-Dashboard/README.md

-# Comprehensive Superstore Sales and Forecasting Dashboard (Power BI)
+# Superstore Sales and Forecasting Dashboard (Power BI)

 ## Project Overview
 This project provides a detailed analysis of the Superstore Sales dataset using Power BI, with a dual focus: historical performance tracking and short-term sales forecasting.